-Receiving cervices I, began receivi ng services provided by Name Name of Agency Provider on and have been informe ed of the following: Intake/Admission Date - 1.
-My options within the program and of other services s available 2.
-The program's rules and regulations 3.
-The responsibility of the program to refer me to and meet my needs ther agency if this program becomes unable to serve me or 4.
-My right to refuse treatment and withdraw from this program at any time 5.
-6. any forms of abuse, neglect, exploitation or harassr not medically necessary or are used as a means of My right to voice my opinions, recommendations ar t or unethical treatment which includes my right to be free from ment and my right to be free from restraints of any form that are coercion, discipline, convenience, or retaliation by staff and to file a written grievance which will result in program review 7. and response without retribution My right to be informed of and provided a copy of the the DMH Office of Consumer Support ne local procedure for filing a grievance at the local level or with 8.
-My right to privacy and confidentiality in respect to s programs, and community living programs as much 9.
-10 My right regarding the program's nondiscrimination • 10.
-My right to be treated with consideration, respect, a 11.
-12 nd advocates and have access to legal counsel at all times 12.
-13. Activity Support Plan.
-This includes: 1) having the right to make decisions regarding my care, being involved in my care planning and treatment and being able to request or refuse treatment; 2) having access to information in my case records within a reasonable time frame (5 days) or having the reason for not having access communicated to me; and, 3) having the right to be informed about any hazardous side effects of medication prescribed by staff medical personnel 14.
-15 nen restricted by due process and resulting court order of my choice notified should I be admitted to a hospital 15.
-16 of my choice notified should t be admitted to a hospital 16.
+Name Rights of Persons Receiving Services ID Number 3 I, services provided by Name Name of Agency Provider on and have been informed of the following: 1. vailable regardless of cultural barriers and limited English proficiency с 2.
+The program's rules and regulations 3. needs er agency if this program becomes unable to serve me or meet my 4.
+My right to refuse treatment and withdraw from this pro 5. forms of abuse, neglect, exploitation or harassment ar medically necessary or are used as a means of coerci 6.
+7. response without retribution o file a written grievance which will result in program review and ocal procedure for filing a grievance at the local level or with the DMH Office of Consumer Support 8. programs, and community living programs as much as 9.
+My right regarding the program's nondiscrimination po 10.
+My right to be treated with consideration, respect, and 11.
+My right to have reasonable access to the clergy and a 12.
+13. Support Plan.
+This includes: 1) having the right to make decisions regarding my care, being involved in my care planning and treatment and being able to request or refuse treatment; 2) having access to information in my case records within a reasonable time frame (5 days) or having the reason for not having access communicated to me; and, 3) having the right to be informed about any hazardous side effects of medication prescribed by staff medical personnel 15.
+My right to have a family member or representative of my choice notified should I be admitted to a hospital 16.
 17. 18.
-My right to confidentiality regarding my personal information involving receiving services as well as the compilation, storage, and dissemination of my individual case records in accordance with standards outlined by the Department of Mental Health and the Health Insurance Portability and Accountability Act of 1996 (HIPAA), if applicable 10.
-19. significant others during reasonable hours unless clinically 19.
-20. contraindicated and documented in my case record My right to safe storage, accessibility, and accounta 21. ess clinically contraindicated and documented in my case record 22. s with family and friends, unless clinically contraindicated and l hav I have been informed of, understand, and have received a written copy of the above information.
-Person Receiving Services Date Legal Representative Date Staff/Credentials Date
+10 nificant others during reasonable hours unless clinically 19.
+20. contraindicated and documented in my case record My right to safe storage, accessibility, and accountabil - 21. clinically contraindicated and documented in my case record (for 22. residential services and support programs) ith family and friends, unless clinically contraindicated and documented in my case record 23. hearing, or cognition at is understandable regardless of any challenges with vision, l hav e been informed of, understand, and have received a written copy of the above information.
+Person Receiving Services/Parent Date Legal Representative Date Staff/Credentials Date -